top of page

 Temples in the City

 From here, head to Museo Larco in Pueblo Libre.
-Its collection moves across centuries of Andean art: ceremonial vessels, intricate textiles, and gold pieces designed for the afterlife.
+Its collection moves across centuries of Andean art: ceremonial vessels, textiles, and gold pieces designed for the afterlife.

 Ancient